PostHog/posthog.com/contents/founders/what-recruiters-see.md

 ![Ashby screenshot](../images/ashby-screenshot.png)

 You'll see that the UI is designed to maximize the speed with which a recruiter can process applications.
 It is not designed to make you look good.
-Most applicants do not consider about information density, so you end up with a weird combo of really padded CVs with lots of white space, and cover letter that either a) don't exist, or b) are longer than this article.
+Most applicants do not think about information density, so you end up with a weird combo of really padded CVs with lots of white space, and cover letter that either a) don't exist, or b) are longer than this article.

 ## How do I maximize my chances of getting through?

-This stuff is subjective, but generally these are the things that can increase the chances of a good application making it through:
+This stuff is totally subjective, but generally these are the things I think increase the chances of a good application making it through:

 ### Write a short and _obviously_ personalized cover letter